A first or upper-second class honours degree in a relevant subject or equivalent.

 Fees and funding

-Please visit our funding web pages for the most current information.
+Please see our funding pages for the most current information.

 Qualification and course duration